 The society has provided expert advice and expert assistance to the Knoxville area and has served to educate the members and the public in areas where technology is having or can have an impact on the community.

-The hallmark of the Technical Society is its Monday Luncheon.
-This year on the second Monday of each month the program features a speaker on a subject of technical, scientific, or general interest.
-It is estimated that 4000 luncheon meetings have been held over the past 95 years.
-The presentations are planned to be informative and educational, and provide person to person contact with experts in the field.
+The hallmark of the Technical Society has been its Monday Luncheon which were held weekly for many years.
+Over 4000 luncheon meetings have been held over the past 100 years.
+Prior to the current pandemic the society was meetingt on the second Monday of each month.
+The programs have usually featured a speaker on a subject of technical, scientific, or general interest.
+The presentations have been planned to be informative and educational, and provide person to person contact with experts in the field.
+Currently meetings are conducted using ZOOM but in person meetings will resume in June 2021 with a 100 year celebration dinner meeting.

-Meetings take place at the Crowne Plaza on Summit Hill Drive in downtown Knoxville.
+Future in person meetings will take place at the Crowne Plaza on Summit Hill Drive in downtown Knoxville.
 Complimentary self parking is available in the hotel garage.
-Meeting attendees receive a token for exiting the garage without charge after the meeting.
+Meeting attendees will receive a token for exiting the garage without charge after the meeting.
 Members and guests begin arriving around 11:30 and go through the buffet line.
 Cost is $13 per person payable in cash or by check in the meeting room to the designated collector.
 Meetings are called to order at 11:55.
 After a brief transaction of Society business, the guest speaker is introduced.
 Normally, presentations take about 50 minutes.
 Time is usually allocated for questions from the audience.
 The meetings are adjourned at 1:00pm.

 Some programs are scheduled as professional development hours (PDH) to meet the State of Tennessee’s continuing education requirements.
 These special meetings consist of at least 50 minutes of prepared presentation with discussion reserved for the time after the meeting.
 The State Licensing Board does not pre-approve such hours; the TSK does not guarantee approval, but strictly meets the Board-specified requirements.
 A certificate of attendance is available.
 Meetings are announced in the Sunday News Sentinel Business bulletins.